What are eSports?

 Top tournaments in eSports are:

 The largest tournament prize pools have reached as high as 20,000,000 dollars.

 Dota 2 has awarded approximately 86 million dollars in prize money within 632 registered tournaments, with 23 players winning over 1 million dollars.

 Only ten years ago, competitions drew a few thousand fans in person and over the Internet.
 In recent years eSports has been only getting bigger.
-173,000 fans attended Intel Extreme Masters tournament in person this year in Katowice and the tournament reached 55 million fans online.
-In 2016, total audience of eSports reached 323 million people worldwide and it is estimated that it will reach 589 million people by 2020.
+173,000 fans attended the Intel Extreme Masters tournament in person this year in Katowice and the tournament reached 55 million fans online.
+In 2016, the total audience of eSports reached 323 million people worldwide and it is estimated that it will reach 589 million people by 2020.

 Demographically, Major League Gaming has reported viewership that is approximately 85% male and 15% female, with a majority of viewers between the ages of 18 and 34.

 Being a pro gamer is considered by many to be a dream profession – top eSports players earn millions of dollars and receiving money for playing games seems tempting.
 However, it is not as easy as it may seem.

 The competition in the field is very high and top eSports players spend large amounts of time every day developing new skills that will help them compete in their games and working on new strategies with their teams.
 Players also need to constantly work on their reflexes and thinking speed, for example, professional StarCraft players are able to do over 300 actions per minute during a match.